Dr. Jenn Winnick, DVM, CHPV

 Dr. Jenn Winnick grew up surrounded by animals – from dogs and cats to hamsters and horses.
 Inspired by the constant, unconditional love they gave, she began a journey culminating when she received her veterinary degree from the University of Georgia College of Veterinary Medicine.

 Having the personal experience of going through all the challenges of end of life care and finally euthanasia for Kelley, Dr. Winnick has a unique understanding for the difficulties and struggles of both her patients and owners during this time of life transition.
-Wanting to help ease the anxieties for all and make the end of life transition a peaceful and comfortable experience, Dr. Winnick started Peaceful Pathways In-Home Pet Euthanasia Services.
+Wanting to help ease the anxieties for all and make the end of life transition a peaceful and comfortable experience, Dr. Winnick started Peaceful Pathways in 2011.

 Dr. Winnick is a member of the American Veterinary Medical Association, the International Association of Animal Hospice and Palliative Care, the Association for Pet Loss and Bereavement, and the International Association of Veterinary Pain Management.
 In October 2017, she was among the first veterinarians in the world to become certified in animal hospice and palliative care, earning her the title CHPV.
-Currently, her family consists of Disco, her 26-year-old Thoroughbred; Luna, her 7-year-old calico kitty; Shanti, her black kitty of unknown age (he is a rescue who was just dropped off); and, Dugan, an 11-year-old pit bull rescue.
+Currently, her family consists of Luna, her 9-year-old calico kitty; Shanti, her black kitty of unknown age (he is a rescue who was just dropped off), Dugan, a 13-year-old pit bull rescue, and Murphy, a 13-year-old cocker spaniel mix rescue.